Friends Logo

 • Episodes and Scenes: Each episode, including all scenes, dialogue, and written material, is protected.
 This includes scripts, character dialogue, and unique settings.

-• Trademark Protection: The brand enjoys trademark protection for products and promotional materials such as clothing, mugs, posters, and other items bearing the brand name or logo.
+• Trademark Protection: The brand enjoys trademark protection for products and promotional materials, including clothing, mugs, posters, and other items bearing the brand name or logo.

 Copyright is important to the series because: